In a small town with a sinister secret, mysterious monsters feed on the humans, and a schoolgirl with a sword may be their only hope of survival.

 Saya is your average schoolgirl.
 Well, not quite.
 She lives at a shrine with her father, a stoic and serious man.
 When she’s not doing her chores around the shrine or going to school, she fights demonic creatures called Elder Bairns who feast on human flesh.

 As more and more people go missing, Saya’s fights intensify, but then several of the Elder Bairns accuse her of violating a covenant.
 She has no idea what they are talking about and her father can offer nothing more on the topic.

-Saya suffers from memory lose and gets debilitating headaches whenever she tries to remember certain things.
-Despite all this she is a cheerful and hopeful girl who sings on her way to school and is always pleasant.
+Saya suffers from memory loss and gets debilitating headaches whenever she tries to remember certain things.
+Despite all this, she is a cheerful and hopeful girl who sings on her way to school and is always pleasant.

 Now, these scenes themselves were nicely done, but my problem is with the voice.
 I regularly recognize voices between anime, so how hard will it be for me to spot the same voice in the same anime.
 They obviously wanted to keep it a secret which makes it all the more annoying.
 It definitely shattered the illusion and had me guessing a lot of the twists long before they happened.

-Would you like another season?
 I really enjoyed this series until the end.
 The whole twist and reveal felt a little stupid and a bit obvious if you’d been paying attention to the smaller details.
 Not to mention the twisted artificial Elder Bairns that removed all trace of the town.
 That was a bit messed up.
-I probably would enjoy another series, however the movie follows on directly from this and there was a bit of an open ending so I’ll have to see where that takes us.
+I probably would enjoy another series, however, the movie follows on directly from this and there was a bit of an open ending so I’ll have to see where that takes us.

 - A to Z Anime Challenge

 - El Cazador de la Bruja

 - Hakata Tonkotsu Ramens